cs-fullstack-fall-2018/javascript-review-10-questions-participation-ccpace1/README.md

 4) This#is#a#test that illustrates

+KEY: Incorrect (correct answer was 4)

 My answer is: 3
 <hr/>

 ### Try/Catch/Throw
 MSJS practice question 19

 The body of the HTML page contains the following script:
 ```
     <script>
              var fileInfo = 'Could not process the file';